XansiVA/noctalia-shell-expanded/README.md

 HI!
 you are using a simple setup script that I enjoy using for a niri configuration, these are basically my dotfiles but they work :D

-To use any of this stuff you need to do this command:
+To use any of this stuff you need to do these commands:

 ```
 sudo pacman -Syu